gronat/streetget/README.md

 `streetget` is a small python package for StreetView image downloading.
 It allows to you to crawl and download the StreetView panoramas along with its metadata and **depth maps**.
 It also allows you to download the StreetView **time-machine**, historical panoramas.

 ### Quick start:
-**Example 1:** _Prague_ is beautiful city!
+**Example 1:** _Prague_ is a beautiful city!
 Download panoramas inside a rectangle of the with 1.5 _km_ and height 1 _km_ centered at 50.0833° N, 14.4167°E. Download panoramas of the zoom levels 0, 3 and 5, store metadata, depth-map data and the depth-map thumbnails.
-Download also historical panoramas, save the results to `/local/myData` and name the dataset `Prague_all`.
+Download also historical panoramas, save the data to `/local/myData` and name the dataset 'insidePrague_all'.

 `streetget box 50.0833°N, 14.4167°N 300 -itd -z 0,3,5 -D /local/myData  Prague_all`

-**Example 2:** Restore previous _Prague_ download after **Ctrl-c** keyboard interrupt.
+**Example 2:** Restore previous _Prague_ download after **Ctrl-c** keyboard interrupt or forced computer shutdown.

 `streetget resume -D /local/myData    Prague_all`

-**Example 3:** Fetch only metadata of StreetView starting at GPS location 48.8567°N 2.3508°N, label of the data is 'Paris' and it will be saved into `~/datasets` directory:
+**Example 3:** Fetch only StreetView metadata from circular area of the radius _300m_ starting at GPS location 48.8567°N 2.3508°N,  label of the data is 'Paris' and it will be saved into `~/datasets` directory:

 `streetget circle 48.8567 2.3508 300 -D ~/datasets Paris`